bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getViewpoint"></a>
 # **getViewpoint**
-> Viewpoint getViewpoint(topicsPk, projectsPk, id, )
+> Viewpoint getViewpoint(id, projectsPk, topicsPk, )